Eswatini Work Permits & Visas: Employer Guide to Types & Sponsorship

 Skilled Worker Visa Designed for individuals with specialized skills or qualifications in demand within the local labor market, facilitating longer stays for skilled professionals.

-This is the most common route for companies hiring full-time foreign talent in Eswatini (Swaziland).
+This is the most common route for companies hiring full-time foreign talent in Eswatini (Eswatini).
 To sponsor this visa, an employer (or Playroll as the Employer of Record) must have a registered legal entity in-country and issue a compliant offer of employment.

 Key Employer Considerations: